SanchayGupta1197/kafka-sink-azure-kusto/Kusto-Sink-Connector.md

 The quick start guide uses the Azure Sink Connector to consume records from a Kafka topic and ingest records into Kusto tables.

 > **Important**
-> Since retries can be for a longer duration the Kafka Consumer may leave the group.
+> Since retries occur both at the connector and Kusto Cluster level, they can be for a longer duration within which the Kafka Consumer may leave the group.
 This will result in a new Consumer reading records from the last committed offset leading to duplication of records in Kusto Database.
 Also, if the error persists, it might also result in duplicate records to be written into the DLQ topic.
 Recommendation is to set the following worker configuration as `connector.client.config.override.policy=All` and set the